 How to Sprout Beans in the Cooler Months

 Now in winter, the technique for sprouting beans changes up a bit.
-It’s like that even if your beans are fresh, an overnight soak during the cooler months will not result in them sprouting.
+Even if your beans are fresh, an overnight soak during the cooler months may not result in them sprouting.
 But not to worry!

 If your beans still haven’t sprouted after four days, they are not fresh!